-EMoS student Ms. Anna Godfrey has made a notable contribution by publishing her work on the real-time IoT based monitoring radiation level, the case of Mkuju river uranium mining.
+EMoS student Ms. Anna Geofrey has made a notable contribution by publishing her work on the real-time IoT based monitoring radiation level, the case of Mkuju river uranium mining.
 The paper was supervised by Dr. Ramadhani Sinde and Dr. Shubi Kaijage.

 There have been several different means of monitoring uranium mining using radiation survey meters and other radiation detectors.
 However, frequent traveling to the uranium mining site to measure the radiation level is time-consuming and costly for the regulatory bodies.
 The study aims to present a system for real-time monitoring the radiation level at uranium mining sites using internet of things (IoT) technology.